SUMMER DESIGN & DEBRIEF SESSIONS

 Next, youth facilitators from each work group briefly share their initial action plan with the whole group and fielded questions and suggestions.

 Next, we moved into caucuses.
 Students divided into 12 groups of four, comprised of one member from each of the original four groups (colored dots on our nametags helped.)
 This provided opportunity to dig into ideas from each of the four groups more deeply, with a member of the group to explain the thinking.
 The goal was to hone in on cross-cutting themes that resonated across the groups and begin to coalesce a plan that would address the most “popular” and pressing priorities.

 YVote youth did a great job of engaging their peers.
 Spread out in small groups across the 6th floor of CUNY Grad Center, it almost felt like Iowa 🙂

 We reconvened as a whole group for some closing Advocacy Time.
 YVote youth have learned that elected officials actively advocate for their ideas, and this provided a final opportunity was there change to pitch and persuade peers–and facilitators–what we should adopt for the 2017-8 school year.
 Not surprisingly, YVoters made some very compelling cases.

-It was exciting to hear how invested they are in driving this work forward and engaging peers in becoming part of The YVote Movement.
-Facilitators are now working to synthesize what students presented and draft a proposal for YVote 2017-8, which students will ratify and/or amend by the end of September.
+It was exciting to hear how invested YVote youth are in driving this work forward and engaging peers in becoming part of The YVote Movement.
+Facilitators synthesized what students presented and drafted a proposal for YVote 2017-8, which students amended and ratified to create a powerful, collaborative Fall Action Plan.